Ministry of Housing (Maharashtra): Cabinet Ministers

-List of Ministers of State
+Ministers of State

-List of Principal Secretary
+List of principal secretary

-Valsa Nair Singh (IAS 1991), previously Principal Secretary Tourism, Civil Aviation and State Excise, was appointed Additional Chief Secretary of the Housing Department on 30th September 2022.
+Valsa Nair Singh (IAS 1991), previously Principal Secretary Tourism, Civil Aviation and State Excise, was appointed Additional Chief Secretary of the Housing Department on 30 September 2022.

 Maharashtra Housing & Area Development Authority (MHADA)

 MHADA is a statutory housing authority and a nodal agency under Ministry of Housing, Government of Maharashtra.

 The Maharashtra Housing & Area Development Authority (MHADA) was established by the Maharashtra Housing and Area Development Act, 1976.
 It came into existence on 5 December 1977.
 The erstwhile Mumbai Housing and Area Development Board was restructured by a Government Resolution dated 5.11.1992 and split into three separate Boards viz.
 Mumbai Housing and Area Development Board, Mumbai Building Repairs and Reconstruction Board and Mumbai Slum Improvement Board Under the Government Resolution No. 2679/B, dated 22.7.1992.
 At present MHADA is coordinating and controlling the activities of seven regional housing boards, setup for each revenue division in the state viz.
 Mumbai, Konkan, Pune, Nashik, Nagpur, Amravati, Aurangabad and two special purpose boards viz.
 Mumbai Building Repairs and Reconstruction Board and Mumbai Slum Improvement Board.
 In Mumbai, it has constructed about 3 lakh housing units.